andres-erbsen/dename-writeup/dename.md

 time[@Johnny2008].
 Recently, better ways to maintain a user directory have been discovered, such as [@SwartzSquareZoooko], [@CertificateTransparancy] and NameCoin.
 However, all of those rely on economic feedback loops for security, and the cost is passed on to the users.
-We present `dename` -- a distributed user directory service that works under the assumption that any one of the servers is secure.
+We present `dename` -- an efficient distributed user directory service that works under the assumption that any one of the servers is secure.
 \endabstract